Advice from HPAA members on what to do before losing access to HP internal systems...

 Share Ownership Plan.
 If you participate in the Share Ownership Plan, study and print information you'll need later for selling shares and doing taxes.

-directed to your HP address or landline phone number, notify your
+directed to your HP address (such as amazon.com), notify your

-senders to change the address/number they have for you.
+senders to change the address they have for you.

 - If you have any personal data in an online address book or similar, copy it out.

 - Your HP email account, email autoreply, and phone number will vanish on or before your last day.
-(This is the only
+(Your

-information that people will get: "Recipient address rejected: User unknown in virtual alias table.")
+correspondents will receive this helpful reply: "Recipient address rejected: User unknown in virtual alias table.")

-- You can get a free or low-cost email account in a few minutes
+- You can get a free or low-cost personal email account in a few minutes

 Operations at firstname.lastname@example.org giving them your personal email address.